Mass media in Greece

 The mass media in Greece refers to mass media outlets based in the Hellenic Republic.
 Television, magazines, and newspapers are all operated by both state-owned and for-profit corporations which depend on advertising, subscription, and other sales-related revenues.
 The Constitution of Greece guarantees freedom of speech.

-Press freedom sharply eroded in Greece during the economic and financial crisis of 2010–2015, falling from the 35th place in 2009 in Reporters Without Borders Press Freedom Index to the 99th place in 2014, ranked below all Western Balkans countries as well as states with repressive media policies such as Gabon, Kuwait or Liberia.
+Press freedom sharply eroded in Greece during the Greek government-debt crisis, falling from the 35th place in 2009 in Reporters Without Borders Press Freedom Index to the 99th place in 2014, ranked below all Western Balkans countries as well as states with repressive media policies such as Gabon, Kuwait or Liberia.
 According to a 2015 study by Iosifidis and Boucas, Greece was the EU member state "where journalism and the media faced their most acute crisis".